ICLR2023-submission/Compositional-and-elemental-descriptors-for-perovskite-materials/README.md

-This is the supplementary information for a paper "Compositional and elemental descriptors for perovskite materials".
+This is the supplementary information for peer-reviewed article "Compositional and elemental descriptors for perovskite materials".
 It contains the xlsx file with references and experimental data gathered from peer-reviewed publications.